Azure/fta-customerfacingapps/containerizeecommercesite/article/eShopOnWeb.md

  ![Screenshot](images/eShopOnWeb-ApplicationInsightsMetricsExplorer.png)

-Click and add items to the basket and do some shopping.
-Telemetry Data will start flowing into the portal from k8s cluster!
-Endpoint: Fasialk8sConnection

-•	This is where you set up connection to k8s cluster using the cluster config that you download by executing the get credentials command ffrom Azure Portal.
-•	Click New for new connection
-•	After running the get-credentials command, Your config file is located: C:\Users\faisalm\.kube
-•	Copy the contents in the KubeConfig field when setting up the new connection

 ##  See the CI/CD Kick off a Build and Release
 * Make a change in the code (e.g. change “Login” to “Sign in” or something visible)
 * Commit and push.
 * A build would be kicked-off/completed, the release will push the new build, and updated code is deplyed to the k8s cluster.
 This will take about 5 minutes.

-6. Make a change in the code (e.g. change “Login” to “Sign in” or something visible)
-7. Commit and push.
-8. Come back in about 5 minutes and it should be done.